CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/06-Setup-FSLogix.md

 ### **Task 2: Configure File share**

-In this task we will give *Storage File Data SMB Share Contributor* permissions to **<inject key="AzureAdUserEmail" />** so that their profiles can be stored in the fileshare.
+In this task, we will give *Storage File Data SMB Share Contributor* permissions to **<inject key="AzureAdUserEmail" />** so that their profiles can be stored in the fileshare.

 1. Open on the file share we created earlier.

    ![ws name.](media/a65.png)

 > **Note:** Overview page of the file share will look as shown below.
-User won't have access to it untill we perform the next steps of this task.
+The user won't have access to it until we perform the next steps of this task.
 >
 >  ![ws name.](media/labinst13.png)